rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+1 PM:** aumenta o número de alvos em +1.
 - **+2 PM:** aumenta a penalidade em –1.
 - **+5 PM:** muda o alcance para médio e o alvo para criaturas escolhidas.
 Requer 3º círculo.

+### Warding Wind
+  <div class="spell-tags">wind nature abjuration thaumaturgy transmutation arcane</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** pessoal;
+- **Duração:** concentração..

+___
+A strong wind (20 miles per hour) blows around you in a 10-foot radius and moves with you, remaining centered on you.
+The wind lasts for the spell’s duration.
+The wind has the following effects:
+- It deafens you and other creatures in its area.
+- It extinguishes unprotected flames in its area that are torch-sized or smaller.
+- The area is difficult terrain for creatures other than you.
+- The attack rolls of ranged weapon attacks have disadvantage if they pass in or out of the wind.
+- It hedges out vapor, gas, and fog that can be dispersed by strong wind.

 ### Web
   <div class="spell-tags">feral wild trickery creation arcane</div>